nicolasfauchereau/climate_data_analytics/README.md

 # University of Otago Climate Data and Analytics Workshop (26 May 2022)

-This github repository contains material for an introductory workshop on using the Python scientific 'ecosystem' to access and analyse climate data.
+This github repository contains material for an introductory workshop on using the Python scientific 'ecosystem' to access and analyse climate data, given for the He Kaupapa Hononga and Otago Climate Change Postgraduate Network (OCCPN).

 The introductory slides can be found [here](https://github.com/nicolasfauchereau/climate_data_analytics/blob/main/slides/climate_data_workshop.pdf)